PM-Notes/How-To-Github/README.md

 * Create a GitHub.com account
 * Create a repository in the GitHub.com WebUI
+* Install Git
-* From Cli, clone the repository so the folder and file is downloaded to our computer.
+* From ClI, clone the repository so the folder and file is downloaded to our computer.
 * Edit the README.md [markdown](https://guides.github.com/features/mastering-markdown/) file that was automatically created with the new repository, then synchronise (push) the changes back to GitHub.com
 * Create a new file and synchronise changes back to GitHub.com